††††† 201 KAR 20:280. Standards for initial approval of prelicensure registered nurse and practical nurse programs.

 ††††† Section 3.
 Proposal Phase.
 (1) A completed program proposal shall be submitted to the board by the governing institution for approval no less than one (1) year prior to the anticipated opening date for a program of nursing.

 ††††† (2) The program shall not be announced, advertised, or students admitted to the program of nursing until developmental approval status has been granted by the board.

 ††††† (3) The program proposal shall include:

 ††††† (a) Philosophy, mission, and learning outcomes of the governing institution;

-††††† (b) Organizational chart of the governing institution and written plan which describes the organization of the program of nursing and its relationship to the institution;
+††††† (b) An organizational chart of the governing institution and written plan, which describes the organization of the program of nursing and its relationship to the institution;

 ††††† (c) Proposed philosophy, mission, and learning outcomes for the proposed program;